HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 This function is used to load and display a specific file (Markdown, plain text, or other content types) within the preview window.
 It updates the UI and sends a POST request to showdoc.php to fetch the file contents for preview.

 ## Input Parameters
-- Parameter: fileUrl
+- Parameter: filepath
-   - Type: ?
+   - Type: varchar
    - Description: Full/relative path to the file.
-Stored as *varchar(256)* in the database
+Stored as varchar(256) in the database

 - Parameter: fileName
    - Type: String
    - Description: Filename.
 Stored as varchar(256) in the database

-- Parameter: fileKind
+- Parameter: Kind
-   - Type: Tinyint ?
+   - Type: int
    - Description: Storage class, 1 = Link, 2 = Global, 3 = Course local, 4 = Local.
-Stored as ? in the database
+Stored as int(10) in the database

 - Parameter: coursevers
    - Type: String